zaxhutchinson/MAIA/docs/views.md

 {
     'x': # INT:  The grid cell x-coordinate of the pinged object.
     'y': # INT: The grid cell y-coordinate of the pinged object.
-    'objname': # STRING: The object name of the object pinged.
+    'name': # STRING: The object name of the object pinged.
     'direction': # FLOAT: The direction [0-360) in degrees along which the object was detected.
     'cell_x': # FLOAT: The within cell x-coordiate.
     'cell_y': # FLAOT: The within cell y-coordiate.